 On July 23, 2015, Purdue voluntarily dismissed the Massachusetts case and on August 6, 2015, Purdue filed another case in Massachusetts asserting the same four patents as in the Delaware case and the original Massachusetts case.
 On October 7, 2015, the Delaware case was transferred to Massachusetts and on November 4, 2015, the two cases pending in Massachusetts were consolidated.
 On November 9, 2015, we filed a motion for partial judgment on the pleadings in relation to three of the four patents asserted against us, which had been previously invalidated by the court in the Southern District of New York in Purdue's suit against Teva.
 On the same date, we moved for entry of final judgment and to expedite hearing on our motions.
 On November 23, 2015, Purdue filed a motion to stay proceedings until resolution of its appeal against Teva.
-The hearing regarding our motion for partial judgment and entry of judgment and Purdue's motion to stay is on December 22, 2015.
+The hearing regarding our motion for partial judgment and entry of judgment and Purdue's motion to stay was held on December 22, 2015.
+On December 23, 2015, the District Court of Massachusetts issued an order staying proceedings in relation to the three Orange Book-listed patents asserted against us until February 25, 2016, which is the date scheduled by the Court for a status conference.
+The Court reserved the decision to grant our motion for judgment on the three Orange Book-listed patents to be taken up again at the February 25th status conference, at which time the Court indicated it may grant our motion for judgment or may consider extending the stay.
+The Court further indicated that it will consider an earlier hearing if the Court of Appeals for the Federal Circuit issues a decision on the appeal of the New York judgment of invalidity prior to the February 25th status conference.

 On November 6, 2015, Purdue filed another patent infringement suit against us in Massachusetts asserting infringement of another patent that is a continuation of the three patents previously asserted by Purdue against us that were invalidated by the court in the Southern District of New York.
 On December 1, 2015, we filed a motion to dismiss for failure to state a claim, arguing that the patent asserted by Purdue is invalid based on collateral estoppel.
 Purdue filed its opposition response on December 15, 2015.
+That action has been consolidated into the other Massachusetts actions, and our motion remains pending.
 We plan to continue to take all steps necessary to vigorously defend ourselves against these claims.